 We already had underfloor heating on the lower floor, perfectly suited for a heat pump.
 Several radiators on the upper floor needed to be upgraded, but this was done with minimal disruption.

 The final system actually gives us more space inside the building, as the main unit is now outside.

-We’re already averaging a COP of around 3.4 (1 until of electric giving us 3.4 units of heat) so it’s already looking cheaper than the current oil price.
+We’re already averaging a COP of around 3.4 (1 unit of electric giving us 3.4 units of heat).
+It’s already looking cheaper than the current oil price.